hemnath-github/RTA_CaseStudy/README.md

 # Road Traffic Case Study #

- *Case Study Objective : *
+ *Case Study Objective: *

-(i) To identify the Road accident major reason ,
+(i) To identify the Road accident major reason,

 (ii) Causation of the accident occured reasons like climate,weather, and age wise people involved .